JKTKops/Haskell-Tutorials/README.md

     2) Language extensions: BangPatterns, OverloadedStrings, ExistentialQuantification, LambdaCase, GeneralizedNewtypeDeriving, etc.
     3) More discussion of monads

-Note that the following will be in a separate but related series.
-3) A theoretical, but hopefully simple and intuition-focused treatment of the math behind the language
+3) A separate theoretical, but hopefully simple and intuition-focused treatment of the math behind the language
     1) Built heavily off of Bartosz Milewski's [Category Theory for Progammers](https://bartoszmilewski.com/2014/10/28/category-theory-for-programmers-the-preface/)
     2) Types as a category (this is more involved than it may seem and will cover several videos)
     3) The universal construction